GuiFernandess7/Django-Complete-Studies/README.md

 ### CustomUserModel:

-The class "AuthUser" inherites from User default model, and it is possible to filter if the user is active or not:
+The class "AuthUser" inherits from User default model, and it is possible to filter if the user is active or not:

 To access all users: